-Have you ever wondered why is employee engagement important?
-What specific research, stats, and facts stand behind the importance of employee engagement?
+Have you ever wondered why employee engagement is so important?
+What specific research, stats, facts, and reasons stand behind the importance of employee engagement?

 Well, if yes, then you’ve come to the right place!